-Best Tips for Keeping Your Dog Cool in City Heat
+Best Tips for Keeping Your Dog Cool in the City Heat

 Living in the city already requires a different lifestyle for your dog, but it is important to make sure that you keep your pet safe when the weather starts heating up.
 In metropolitan areas it can get really hot, really quick, so here’s a guide from Odie Pet Insurance to keeping your dog cool in the heat.

 - Take your dog for a walk in the early morning or late afternoon.